osa1/tiny/ARCHITECTURE.md

 `tiny` is the main crate that provides the `tiny` executable.
 It brings everything together.

-- Implements command-line interface (CLI) and command-line argument parsing.
+- Implements command-line interface (CLI) and command-line argument parsing
-- Implements config file parsing.
+- Implements config file parsing
-- Initializes loggers (both debug logging and message logging).
+- Initializes loggers (both debug logging and message logging)
 - Initializes tokio runtime and creates clients
 - Initializes TUI
 - Implements updating the TUI on client events (e.g. to show an incoming